nafets227/backup/README.md

   - TESTALERTMAIL_HOSTNAME
   - TESTALERTMAIL_IMAPxxx

-start with running tests/run-tests to verify your environment
+start with running `tests/run-tests all` to verify your environment

 ### GitHub Actions setup